npm package discovery and stats viewer.

 get_findings({ run_id: "<from scan_repo response>", category: "security" })

-Handling common errors
+Handling common situations

-• "Project not found" - The repository must be connected at https://finishkit.app/dashboard first
+• "Project not found": The repository must be connected at https://finishkit.app/dashboard first

-• "Plan limit reached" - User needs to upgrade at https://finishkit.app/dashboard/settings
+• "Plan limit reached": User needs to upgrade at https://finishkit.app/dashboard/settings

 Key facts

-• scan_repo typically takes 2-8 minutes - it blocks until complete, no need to poll separately
+• scan_repo typically takes 2-8 minutes.
+It blocks until complete, no need to poll separately.

 • Findings have severity: critical, high, medium, low